isneezy/vue-selectize/docs/api/props.md

 ## createItem

-User defined function for adding Options.
-Set to false to disable adding option
+User-defined function for adding Options.
+Set to false to disable adding an option

 ```js
 createItem: {